frankstonyard/remove_unnecessary_line_break/README.md

-This code allows to remove unnecessary line breaks in the document.
+This code can remove unnecessary line breaks from the content and stores the processed text in both the clipboard and a new document.

+Put and save the unprocessed note in 'note.txt'

+Usage:
+pip install pyperclip
+python rmbreak.py